-East Meets West's core program work is in the areas of education, healthcare, clean water and sanitation, and infrastructure.
-Our programs reflect our commitment to removing the barriers that prevent people from enjoying life's fullest opportunities.
-Our primary mission is to serve the poor and the disadvantaged in Asia.
+East Meets West delivers innovative solutions to difficult development problems faced by poor families and communities in Asia and Africa.
+Our core program work is in the areas of education, healthcare, clean water and sanitation, and infrastructure and reflects our commitment to removing the barriers that prevent people from enjoying life's fullest opportunities.
+Nearly six million individuals have benefited from these high-impact, sustainable, cost-efficient programs.

 Children living in rural poverty lag far behind their urban counterparts in access to education and the chance to pursue improved life opportunities.
 East Meets West's learning programs provide a comprehensive response to this common development problem, helping children from poor families gain a solid education.

-- Promoting Success in School: Through our SPELL and GPOBA Education programs EMW provides multi-year scholarships to children from Vietnam's poorest families.
+- Promoting Success in School: Through our SPELL and GPOBA Education programs EMW provides multi-year scholarships to children from poor families in Vietnam and India.
 Over 11,000 students now have the opportunity to complete high school and get a good job.

 - Children with Nowhere Left to Go: EMW's Village of Hope disadvantaged children's center provides children from the most difficult circumstances with a safe haven where they receive a full education, job training and skills to help them reintegrate into society.